DFiantHDL/DFHDL/docs/intro/first-look/index.md

 !!! summary "Defining a new dataflow design"

-	1. `#!scala import DFiant._` once per source file.
+	1. `#!scala import dfhdl.*` once per source file.
-	2. `#!scala @df class _design_name_ extends DFDesign {}` to define your dataflow design.
+	2. `#!scala class _design_name_ extends DFDesign:` to define your dataflow design.
 Populate your design with the required dataflow functionality.

 ??? dfiant "ID.scala line-by-line breakdown"
-	* **Line 1**: The `#!scala import DFiant._` statement summons all the DFiant classes, types and objects into the current scope.
+	* **Line 1**: The `#!scala import dfhdl.*` statement summons all the DFHDL classes, types and objects into the current scope.
 This is a must for every dataflow design source file.

 	* **Lines 3-7**: The `ID` Scala `#!scala class` is extended from the `DFDesign` (abstract) class and therefore declares it as a dataflow design.
-In addition, we also need to annotate the class with the `@df` dataflow context annotation.
-This annotation provides an `#!scala implicit` context that is required for the DFiant compilation.
-In case this annotation is missing, you will get a [missing context](/user-guide/errors/#missing-context) error.
-Note: currently in Scala 2.xx we populate a class within braces `{}`.
-For those of you who dislike braces, a braceless syntax is expected to be available in Scala 3, where DFiant will migrate to in the future.
+Note: in these example we use braceless syntax of Scala 3.
+You can use braces instead if you choose to.

 		* **Lines 4-5**: Here we construct the input port `x` and output port `y`.
-Both were set as a 16-bit signed integer dataflow variable via the `DFSInt(width)` constructor, where `width` is any positive integer.
-DFiant also support various types such as `DFBits`, `DFUInt`, and `DFBool`.
-All these dataflow variable construction options and more are discussed [later](/user-guide/type-system) in this documentation. <br />The syntax `#!scala val _name_ = _dftype_ <> _direction_` is used to construct a port and give it a named Scala reference.
+Both were set as a 16-bit signed integer dataflow variable via the `SInt(width)` constructor, where `width` is any positive integer.
+DFHDL also support various types such as `Bits`, `UInt`, and `Boolean`.
+All these dataflow variable construction options and more are discussed [later](/user-guide/type-system) in this documentation. <br />The syntax `#!scala val _name_ = _dftype_ <> _modifier_` is used to construct a hardware port/variable and give it a named Scala reference.
 The Scala reference name will affect the name of this port when compiled to the required backend representation.

 		* **Line 6**: The assignment operator `:=` sets the dataflow output port to consume all input port tokens as they are.

 ??? rtl "ID RTL files observations"
-	* The ID.vhdl/ID.v files are readable and maintain the names set in the DFiant design.
+	* The ID.vhdl/ID.sv files are readable and maintain the names set in the DFHDL design.
 The generated files follow various writing conventions such as lowercase keywords and proper code alignment.
-	* The ID_pkg.vhdl is a package file that is shared between all VHDL files generated by DFiant and  contains common conversion functions that may be required.
+	* The ID_pkg.vhdl is a package file that is shared between all VHDL files generated by DFHDL and contains common conversion functions that may be required.
 Additionally it may contain other definitions like enumeration types.

 ??? dfiant "ID demo"
 	```scastie